 %N Least number m such that every tournament with at least m nodes contains the acyclic n-node tournament.

-%C It is not hard to show a(n) always exists and a(n) is nondecreasing.
+%C It is not hard to show that a(n) always exists and a(n) is nondecreasing.

 %C The following lower bounds a(n)>=P+1 arise from QRgraph(P) where P is prime and P=3 (mod 4): a(8)>=48, a(9)>=84, a(10)>=108, a(12)>=200, a(13)>=272.